A Tool For All Golfers

 You might have seen the first dividends of his work in MyGolfSpy Ball Lab.

 Over the course of our golf ball performance test, it became abundantly clear that some models were significantly more consistent than others.
 The best balls landed in roughly the same spot time and time again, while the worst balls produced inconsistent distance and flew wildly offline.
 Tony wanted to learn why and see if there was a way to correlate what we saw during our robot test with data collected in a lab environment.

-After months of conversations with R&D teams across the industry and hours on the phone with Harvey Glantz (the man who holds the patent on our compression gauge which is used in ball factories around the world), and more than $10K in equipment (plus $5K and counting in golf balls) Ball Lab became a reality.
+After months of conversations with R&D teams across the industry and hours on the phone with Harvey Glantz (the man who holds the patent on our compression gauge which is used in ball factories around the world), and more than $20K in equipment, Ball Lab became a reality.